Russian occupation of Eastern Galicia (1914–1915): Russian rule

 Initially, General Aleksei Brusilov and Army Chief of Staff Nikolai Yanushkevich played a large role in formulating Russian policies in eastern Galicia.
 The first governor General was Sergei Sheremetev.
 He cooperated closely with Poles loyal to Russia and pursued a pro-Polish policy that included the opening of Polish schools.
 This aroused the outrage of local Russophiles, who successfully pushed for his removal.
 Sheremetev's replacement, Count Georgiy Bobrinsky, would govern eastern Galicia for approximately nine months until the Russian retreat in June 1915.

-The Russian administration in Galicia was marked by tension between General Brusilov and Bobrinsky on the one hand, and local Galician Russophiles, the Russian Orthodox Church, and Russian extremists both within the local administration and from Russia itself on the other hand.
+The Russian administration in Galicia was marked by tension between General Brusilov and Count Bobrinsky on the one hand, and local Galician Russophiles, the Russian Orthodox Church, and Russian extremists both within the local administration and from Russia itself on the other hand.
 While all of these groups saw the Russification and integration of Galicia with Russia as their ultimate goal, Brusilov and Bobrinsky wanted to avoid any disturbances immediately behind the Russian front, and thus sought to moderate Russian policies in order to prevent the possibility of insurrection.
 The latter groups, on the other hand, wanted to pursue Russification as quickly as possible.
 This conflict was reflected in the fact that Galician Russophile newspapers closed by the Austrians were only allowed to resume working after considerable delay: Bobrinsky's administration often censored them due to their perceived extremist or inflammatory writings.

 Political organization

 General Brusilov's initial orders were for Austrian laws to remain in effect and for Austrian officials to continue their duties – in the name of the Russian tsar instead of the Austrian emperor – as long as they would not be suspected of possible treason to the new Russian authorities.
 This policy proved difficult, because many Austrian officials had fled, and because the loyalty to Russia of those who remained was in doubt.
 Initially local Galician Russophiles were used to staff positions.
 However, in time the bureaucracy came to be staffed overwhelmingly by officials transferred in from neighboring regions of the Russian Empire.
-As often happens in such reassignments, the bureaucrats of the neighboring regions took advantage of the opportunity to transfer out those with the least amount of ability, experience, education as well as those who caused trouble.
+As often happens in such reassignments, the bureaucrats of the neighboring regions took advantage of the opportunity to transfer out those with the least amount of ability, experience or education as well as those who caused trouble.
 As a result, in addition to understaffing the Russian administration in Galicia suffered from poor quality in personnel.
 Many of the transferees belonged to right-wing Russian nationalist parties who espoused anti-Semitism as well as hostility towards Ukrainians and Poles.

-In late 1914, Lemberg, Ternopil and Chernivtsi regions were designated as separate guberniyi.
+In late 1914, Lemberg, Ternopil and Chernivtsi regions were designated as separate guberni: